Road train: B-triple

-Same as B-double, but with an additional lead trailer behind the prime mover.
+Essentially a B-double arrangement with a second lead trailer attached to the first, and an ordinary trailer attached to the second bridge trailer.
 The B-train principle has been exploited in Australia, where configurations such as B triples, double-B doubles and 2AB quads are permitted on some routes.
 These are run in most states of Australia where double road trains are allowed.
 Australia's National Transport Commission proposed a national framework for B-triple operations that includes basic vehicle specifications and operating conditions that the commission anticipates will replace the current state-by-state approach, which largely discourages the use of B-triples for interstate operation.
-In South Australia, B-triples up to 35.0 m and two-trailer road trains to 36.5 m are generally only permitted on specified routes, including access to industrial and export areas near Port Adelaide from the north.
+In South Australia, B-triples up to 35.0 m and two-trailer road trains to 36.5 m are generally permitted only on specified routes, including access to industrial and export areas near Port Adelaide from the north.

+B quad

+Beginning in 2018, the B quad has been allowed in Victoria, New South Wales, and Queensland.

 AB triple

 An AB triple consists of a standard trailer with a B-Double behind it using a converter dolly, with a trailer order of Standard, Dolly, B-Train, Standard.
 The final trailer may be either a B-Train with no trailer attached to it or a standard trailer.
 Alternatively, a BA triple sees this configuration reversed, consisting of a B-double with a converter dolly and standard trailer behind it.